aatif24/shapeCalculator/README.md

 ### run `npm install` into root folder to add all required packages to the project

-### Shapes are dynamically added to the app, new shape can easily be added with required fields, find shapes data in below json file
+### Shapes are dynamically added to the app, new shape can easily be added with required fields, find shapes data in below json file.
+Also, this can be fetched using API.

 ## `src/data/shapes.json`